Friday, February 27, 2009

 I talked to Dennis Paul Batt.
 He told me that the painter Thierry Chatelain committed suicide seven months ago.
 I was stunned.
 I did not know.
 I knew Thierry through the Studio 234, a small gallery - now closed - in the 2400 Art Complex on Kettner Street.
 When Zapf Gallery (now closed too) and Scott White were still there, I used to go every month to Kettner Nights.
 I enjoyed talking to Thierry and Ruth Hoffman, the director.

-landscapes, delicately crafted.
+Thierry was always nice, seemed always happy to talk about his last paintings, bright and colorful landscapes, delicately crafted.
 We were talking in French together.
 Last time I saw him he was very excited because a large gallery was about to represent him.
 Dennis told me it did not work.
 They did not keep him.

-and I did not know, he was depressed too.
+Thierry had chronic pain and I did not know, he was depressed too.
 He did not have a second job, he was living off the sales of his paintings.
 But he did not have a good health insurance, maybe not at all.

 His name is in my contacts, like nothing happened.